Dragon Quest Monsters: Caravan Heart

-Dragon Quest Monsters: Caravan Heart (ドラゴンクエストモンスターズ キャラバンハート, Doragon Kuesuto Monsutāzu Kyaraban Hāto) (Dragon Quest Monsters: Caravan Heart) is the third game in the Dragon Quest Monsters series, released only in Japan by Enix for the Game Boy Advance.
+Dragon Quest Monsters: Caravan Heart is the third game in the Dragon Quest Monsters series, released only in Japan by Enix for the Game Boy Advance.
 The game was simultaneously announced with Dragon Quest VIII in Famitsu in 2002.
 Like the other Dragon Quest titles, development of Caravan Heart was led by Yuji Horii.

 It is the second Dragon Quest game to be released for the Game Boy Advance (after Torneko no Daibouken 2 Advance).
-Caravan Heart features the character Prince Keifer from Dragon Quest VII, as the game acts as a prequel to the PlayStation game.
+Caravan Heart features the character Prince Kiefer from Dragon Quest VII, as the game acts as a prequel to the PlayStation game.
 This is also the last game released under the Enix name, since the merger between Square and Enix was finalized a few days later, on April 1, 2003.